 As the number of new coastal communities increased throughout the 19th century, so too did their demand for regular delivery of food, mail, passengers, and other cargo from St. John's and elsewhere.
 Government-subsidized ferries ran regular routes to Trinity, Placentia, Bonavista, and Fortune Bays, while private operators provided marine services to Harbour Grace, Brigus, Conception Bay and elsewhere.

 During the second half of the 19th century, many operators replaced sail boats with new and efficient steam-powered vessels.
 The government began to subsidize local firms that owned steamers – including Bowring Brothers and the Reid Newfoundland Company – to transport passengers and freight within the country, as well as to Nova Scotia and the United States.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 24.02.009), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 24.02.009), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Government-subsidized steamers also brought mail, supplies, and passengers from St. John's to various Labrador communities during the second half of the 19th century.
 The service was of vital importance to Labrador residents, who did not have access to many of the goods and services available on the island.
 Vessels originally turned back after reaching Hopedale, but by 1883 extended their routes as far north as Nain.
 Many Labrador settlements continued to depend on coastal steamers for supplies, medical services, and news from the outside world well into the 20th century.